 - our recycled mixed plastic does not chip, split or splinter and it is impossible to cut with a knife.

-The recycled mixed plastic is extremely flame resistant, taking ten times longer to burn than wood.
+The recycled mixed plastic is extremely flame resistant, taking considerably longer to burn than wood.

 A wide variety of plastic products from computer cases and car bumpers to vegetable crates and bottle tops are all mixed together to give our plastic lumber its incredible strength.